hplp/ai-hardware-project-6501-group10/Milestones/Milestones_README.md

 LeNet CNN architechture was selected.

-Trained the model on MNIST data set using pytorch.
+Trained the model on MNIST data set using PyTorch.

 Trained model saved